How to use a CDP with your data warehouse

 For most companies, the identity resolution capabilities such as IDSync that an infrastructure CDP delivers out of the box will ultimately result in much richer customer profiles than an in-house solution.
 Additionally, leaving this process to a CDP relieves data science teams from having to develop and maintain these complex algorithms, enabling them to focus on more strategic analysis.
 The flexibility of an ID matching algorithm like mParticle’s IDSync can solve complex use cases like maintaining user continuity across anonymous and logged-in states, cross-device and cross-app tracking, and updating user identifiers without losing a user’s history in the case of mutable identities.

 Given the critical importance of an effective identity resolution, leveraging CDPs to handle this function is a winning data strategy––especially for companies that are already handling this process with in-house solutions and a data warehouse.
-Additionally, offloading identity resolution to a CDP only enhances the long-term value of the data warehouse, as these high-quality user profiles can easily be forwarded to the data warehouse for longer-term storage.
-The more complete and accurate these profiles are, the more valuable they will be in serving ongoing business intelligence and strategic use cases.
+Additionally, offloading identity resolution to a CDP only enhances the long-term value of the data warehouse, as known and enriched user profiles can easily be forwarded to the data warehouse to unlock more use cases.
+The more complete and accurate these profiles are, the more valuable they will be in serving ongoing business intelligence and enhancing customer experiences.

 Non-technical stakeholders can leverage CDPs without engineering involvement